rafaellaury/speedtest-analyzer/README.md

 # speedtest-analyzer
+ECE 3600 final project conducted by Isaac Chia, Shaun Guo, Rafael Laury, Beaudly Leriche and Levi Tucker.

-ECE 3600 final project, this repository includes the speedtester.py script and the graph maker
+This repository includes the speedtester.py script, the process.py script used to generate the graphs for the presentation, the PowerPoint presentation, and the datasets used for analysis.

 To run the speedtester, you will need to install the speedtest-cli package: